 - 12. Existing site specific by-laws should be reviewed to assess their continuing relevance and be re-written to fit the new by-law. - 13.
 Site specific by-laws must conform with the applicable policies of the Official Plan - 14.
-Legally existing uses, lots, buildings and structures at the time the new by-law is passed should be recognized
+In general, legally existing uses, lots, buildings and structures at the time the new by-law is passed should be recognized, if affected by the new zones and standards